-Pushing anything that seems different outside of our safe circle, labeling and categorizing the unfamiliar instead of giving it an opportunity and trying to learn and understand may seem to be the easiest thing to do; however, it is by no means the healthiest.
-Plastic Tehran, invites its audience to observe twice when faced with the unknown.
+Pushing anything that seems different outside of our safe circle, labeling and categorizing the unfamiliar instead of giving it an opportunity and trying to learn and understand it, may seem to be the easiest thing to do; however, it is by no means the healthiest.
+Plastic Tehran invites its audience to look twice when faced with the unknown.

 Neda Monem is a Tehran-based journalist, photographer and social media advisor.
 She covers arts, culture, society, tech and startups.